-These 5 WWE Stars Are Set To Retire After ‘Wrestlemania 33’
+These 5 WWE Stars Are Set To Retire After ‘WrestleMania 33’

 Big Show

 Way back in 2016, Big Show already shared his plans of possibly retiring from WWE after WrestleMania 33.
 Big Show has been training hard in preparation for his match with Shaquille O’ Neal.
-On the course of his career with WWE, Big Show is the only wrestler to hold titles from WWE, WCW, ECW and World Heavyweight championships.
+Over the course of his career with WWE, Big Show is the only wrestler to hold titles from WWE, WCW, ECW, and World Heavyweight championships.
 As sad as it would be to see Big Show go, WWE’s big guy admitted that his career is winding down after being there for 22 years.
 According to Bleacher Report, his injuries are also a cause for Big Show’s retirement after WrestleMania 33 saying that his “time is done.”

 “I’ve been in this business 22 years.
 If there wasn’t something wrong with my knees or hips, it really would be insane.
 My career is winding down.
 I didn’t mind being 480, 500 pounds when I was full-time as the Big Show.
 I liked being the monster that was bigger than everybody around me.
 As your career evolves, there are other monsters that are coming in—and my time is done.”